flutter/cocoon/CI_YAML.md

   </tr>
   <tr>
     <td>add_recipes_cq</td>
-    <td>whether to add this target to flutter/recipes CQ.
+    <td>Whether to add this target to flutter/recipes CQ.
 This ensures
 changes to flutter/recipes pass on this target before landing.
     </td>
     <td>"false"</td>